stefan-baur/jesadido-poc/README.md

 ## Basic Approach

-The basic approach is the **creating of a uniquely parsable formal Esperanto** providing the generating of **adequate translated content** for all involved target languages.
+The basic approach of this language project is the **creating of a uniquely parsable formal Esperanto** providing the generating of **adequate translated content** for all involved target languages.
 This is required **for language-barrier-free, but stakeholder-based communication**.

 ## Main Features